-More UCLA graduates go on to earn a CA Teaching Credential from almost any other university in CA. A significant number of our Math for LA graduates go on to become teacher-leaders, increasing local community access to high quality K-12 mathematics.
+More UCLA graduates go on to earn a CA Teaching Credential from almost any other university in CA. A significant number of our Math for LA graduates go on to become teacher-K-12 mathematics.

-We encourage you to participate in our programs!
-We offer outstanding preparation for a career in K-12 mathematics education, a strong foundation for future leadership in the field, a cohort of colleagues to support you in the classroom, and financial support toward your goals.
+leaders, increasing local community access to high quality In the program, students begin work towards a Preliminary Credential during their senior year and complete their credential coursework by the following summer.
+The We encourage you to participate in our programs!
+We offer program enables students to earn a full-time salary (around outstanding preparation for a career in K-12 mathematics \$56k) while teaching full-time in Los Angeles public schools education, a strong foundation for future leadership in the during the academic year following their bachelor's degree. field, a cohort of colleagues to support you in the classroom, Students then complete a Master's in Education by the and financial support toward your goals. following June.